neu-se/CS4530-CS5500-Spring-2021/assignments/hw1.md

 Please refer to Lesson 2.1 for more details about CRC cards, and examples of CRC cards.

 Note that TypeScript functions are first-class entities that can be passed around as objects.
-Hence, while traditionally the first 'C' in 'CRC' stands for *Class*, for this design exercise, we'll consider the two functions `roomJoinHandler` and `roomSubscriptionHandler` as classes.
+Hence, while traditionally the first 'C' in 'CRC' stands for *Class* (that is, we make CRC cards for *classes*), for this design exercise, we'll consider the two functions `roomJoinHandler` and `roomSubscriptionHandler` as sufficiently important types to each have CRC cards.
 In a language like Java, each of these functions would likely end up being a class with a single function --- in TypeScript, we can have that single function stand on its own without being part of a class.